Lanquidity

 Lanquidity is a 1978 studio album by American jazz musician Sun Ra.

 Music

 The album was recorded by Bob Blank and Joe Arlotta at Blank Studios, entirely on the night of July 17, 1978.
 Stylistically, the album is markedly different from Sun Ra's earlier recordings, drawing heavily on funk, R&B and jazz fusion.
 Lanquidity is also unusual in featuring two guitarists, which were seldom used in the Arkestra.
-"That's How I Feel" features a tenor sax solo by John Gilmore, Sun Ra's sideman from the 1950s until Sun Ra's death in 1993.

 Critical reception

 Spin magazine called Lanquidity "a beautiful place to enter Ra's psych-jazz omniverse", while Alternative Press wrote that it is "impossibly funky": "Often compared to Miles Davis' heaviest jazz-rock-funk fusion, Lanquidity is dense, rhythmic and curiously hypnotic".
 Music journalist Robert Christgau is a fan of the album.

+DownBeat gave the album 4.5 stars.
+Reviewer Larry Birnbaum wrote, "Ra’s genius for orchestration has never been more sumptuously manifest, as he floats deep bottomy vamps over a slow-motion backbeat from a disco party on Atlantis.
+The frenzied wailing of past Ra incarnations has given way to nostalgic reverie, updated with funky rhythms and Ra's consistently outside sensibility".